Chris-Milan1/Aerodynamic-propeller-simulation-tool/README.md

 High-Efficiency Propeller Design for Human-Powered Aquatic Vehicle.
 It covered the full engineering workflow—from aerodynamic modeling and simulation to physical prototyping and lab testing.

 #  High-Efficiency Propeller Simulation for Human-Powered Aquatic Vehicle
 This project presents a high-fidelity simulation of a **custom-designed propeller** intended for a human-powered aquatic vehicle.
 It models the **aerodynamic performance**, **mechanical response**, and **time-evolving system dynamics** using a combination of physics-based models and numerical methods.
-The codebase was developed entirely in Python and reflects a complete applied engineering workflow — from theoretical modeling to simulation and CAD-ready output.
+The codebase was developed entirely in Python and reflects a complete applied engineering workflow — from theoretical modeling to simulation.

 The core objective was to evaluate and optimize propeller geometry (e.g., blade twist, chord, radius) to maximize **efficiency** and **thrust** under human power constraints, while modeling how the vehicle accelerates over time.